snok/django-auth-adfs/docs/configuration.rst

 Default: ``/adfs/oauth2/authorize``

 The path to the authorize page off your ADFS server.
-Users have to visit this page to receive a *authorization code*.
+Users have to visit this page to receive an *authorization code*.
 This value is appended to the server FQDN and used to build the full authorization URL.
 This URL is available as the variable ``ADFS_AUTH_URL`` inside templates when using the django-auth-adfs context processor ``adfs_url``.